Greek Yogurt Cheesecake

 - Preheat oven to 350 degrees F. Place a 9-inch tart pan or cheesecake pan with a removable bottom on a baking sheet.

 Make the Shortbread Crust:

 - In the bowl of a stand mixer fitted with the paddle attachment, combine the all-purpose flour, white whole wheat flour, sugar and salt.
 Add in the butter pieces and mix on low speed for 3 minutes, then increase speed to medium and mix for 2 more minutes, until dough holds together when you press it with your fingers.

 - Use your fingers to press the dough into the bottom and up the sides of the tart pan, pressing it down firmly.
 Bake crust for about 15 minutes, until barely golden.
 Place on a wire rack to cool slightly while you make the filling.

-- Wash out the mixer bowl and return it to the stand mixer.
+- Wipe out the mixer bowl and return it to the stand mixer.
 Place Greek yogurt and sugar in the mixer bowl and mix until well combined.
 Add in eggs, vanilla and lemon zest and mix until smooth.

 - Pour the cheesecake mixture into the tart crust and smooth into an even layer.
 Bake for 35-40 minutes, until cheesecake is just set.

 - Let cheesecake cool on a wire rack for 1-2 hours, then transfer to the refrigerator to chill for at least 4 hours before serving.
 Arrange peach slices on top of cheesecake, slice and serve.

 This tart is absolutely gorgeous, Kristine!
 I love that you lightened it up with Greek yogurt.
 I try to sneak that into baked goods whenever I can.
 And I love your creativity with the shortbread crust.
 I’m sure this lightened up version tastes even better than the calorie-loaded kind!

 Awww, thanks Gayle!
 Your kind words made me smile. 🙂